AdamP1592/Network-Simulation/README.md

 **Description:**
 The Tsodyks-Markram synapse model simulates short-term synaptic plasticity by dynamically adjusting synaptic efficacy.
 It does so by tracking the fraction of available synaptic resources (`r`) and the utilization of these resources (`u`).
 The model uses these variables to compute the effective synaptic conductance (`g_syn`), which modulates the post-synaptic current.
 This approach captures both the depression (resource depletion) and facilitation (increased utilization) effects observed in biological synapses.

-**Description:**
-The Tsodyks–Markram synapse model simulates short-term synaptic plasticity by dynamically adjusting synaptic efficacy.
-It does so by tracking two key variables:
-- **r**: the fraction of available synaptic resources, and
-- **u**: the utilization of these resources.

 The effective synaptic conductance is given by:

 $$